adamoshen/adam-highlight-theme/README.md

 ---
 ```

-The `.theme` file can either be in the same folder as the `.Rmd` file you are knitting, otherwise the path to the `.theme` file should be specified. **Note that this value must be a string and there cannot be a space before or after the `=` sign.**
+The `.theme` file can be in the same folder as the `.Rmd` file you are knitting, otherwise the path to the `.theme` file should be specified. **Note that this value must be a string and there cannot be a space before or after the `=` sign.**

 Example `.Rmd` file [here](https://github.com/adamoshen/adam-highlight-theme/blob/master/pdf/example.Rmd).